-Although truth is often defined as an accordance between reality and intellect ("Veritas est adaequatio rei et intellectus"), I see no accordance, because reality is only partially logically comprehensible.
+Although the truth is often defined as accordance between reality and intellect ("Veritas est adaequatio rei et intellectus"), I see no accordance, because reality is only partially logically comprehensible.

-The rightness should be embedded in the truth and the search for truth should not be independent of the search for the right one.
+The rightness should be embedded in truth and the search for truth should not be independent of the search for that which is correct.
 To me, rightness appears as a kind of relative truth.

 • The first-rate, actual unity may be absolute or relative.

-There is only one first-rate unity, in which all the relative units are embedded.
+There is only one first-rate unity, in which all relative units are embedded.

 • In contrast, there are many second-rate, strange "units" that are determined by strange Absolutes (= 'It').
 These It and their units are self-contradictory (→ The It as a nine-sided triad), have a contradictory dynamic (see, for example, `Disorder of the person's identity´) and are found in all mental illnesses (e.g., schizophrenia).

 • The first-rate, actual safety may be absolute or relative.
-There is only one first-rate absolute safety with a lot of first-rate relative forms of safety.
-One can speak of a `meta-safety´, because it is higher than all the relative safeties or uncertainties and compensates these.
-That means, that the person may be in spite of uncertainties in a "higher level" still feel safe.
+There is only one first-rate absolute safety with a large number of first-rate, relative forms of safety.
+One can speak of a `meta-safety´ because it is higher than all relative safeties or uncertainties and compensates these.
+That means, that in spite of uncertainties, a person might still feel safe at a "higher level".

 • In contrast to that, there are many second-rate, pseudo-absolute and strange relative safeties.

-The pseudo-absolute safeties have one “over-secure” variant and one opposite too insecure and one zero variant .
+The pseudo-absolute safeties have one “over- secure” variant, one opposite too insecure and one zero variant.

 Example: Something can cause a person to feel absolutely safe: such as being absolutely sure, to reach a certain goal.
-However, if this safety is being questioned or are getting lost, the safety may become a big uncertainty.
+However, if this safety is questioned lost, the safety may become a big uncertainty.
 Anything in-between is missing.
-Also the feeling of other safeties is missing (zero variant).
+Also, there is no awareness of other safeties (zero variant).

-b) second-rate, strange causes (“strange causes”), which can be first from sA, or hereinafter from their Relatives (R²).
+b) second-rate, strange causes (“strange causes”), which emerge first from sA, or hereinafter from their Relatives (R²).

 To be more exact:

-• To a) You may think of one first-rate, actual cause with a lot of relative causes from R¹.
+• To a) One may think of one first-rate, actual cause with a large number of relative causes from R¹.

 Personally, I see the first “primary cause” in God.

-A second “primary cause”, complies with the basic attitude of a person, which can be the basis of multiple other causes.
-For our topic it is important, that people do not only see themselves as victims of complex connections of requirements, but also as somebody, that can primarily and independently add new positive to a system.
+A second, “primary cause”, corresponds to the basic attitude of a person, which can be the foundation of multiple other causes.
+For our topic, it is important, that people do not only see themselves as victims of a complex interplay of conditions and requirements but also as a person who can primarily and independently bring new positive to a system.

-• To b) Second-rate, strange causes emerge if relative causes may get a pseudo-absolute importance.
-These are causes for certain behavior, perceptions etc., which often not correspond to the actual fundamental attitude of a person.
+• To b) Second-rate, strange causes emerge if relative causes are given pseudo-absolute importance.
+These are causes for certain behaviors, perceptions, etc., that often not correspond to the actual fundamental attitude of a person.
 They are products from It/sA or their systems.
 Those have two opposite parts and one zero part.
-That means, that the second-rate causes, especially the heteronomous willing, are divided into a pro-part (“I want it so”), into its opposite (“I want the opposite”) and into a zero part (“I want nothing”).
+That means, that the second-rate causes, especially the heteronomous desire, are divided into a pro-part (“I want this”), into its opposite (“I want the opposite”) and into a zero part (“I want nothing”).

 The It/sA are typical second-rate causes.
 They create second-rate worlds/realities, second-rate personal and individual changes (WPI²).
 Those may become further second-rate causes, especially of illness.
-The It/sA as second-rate causes, have very special characteristics and effects, which will be named detailed later on. (s.`General effects of the Its´).
-It is worth mentioning, that they are effective mainly indirect and ambivalent.
+The It/sA as second-rate causes have very special characteristics and effects, which will be listed in detail later on (s.`General effects of the Its´).
+It is worth mentioning that they mainly have indirect and ambivalent effects.
 They also extend far beyond the original range of action (s.
 Spreading and compression).
 They are the cause for vicious cycles.

 hypothesis: The primary causes of a pr occurrence come from

-the absolute area of a personal subject (`individual´).
+the absolute sphere of a personal subject (`individual´).
+That

-That also means there is no absolute clear interpretation of symptoms, dreams and other kinds of pr phenomena, but interpretations with high, or low validity.
-(In that context, it is good to mention, that opposite interpretations of second-rate realities are more likely than one would assume.)
+That also means there is no absolute clear interpretation of symptoms, dreams and other kinds of pr phenomena but interpretations may only have high or low validity.
+(In that context, it is good to mention that opposite interpretations of second-rate realities are more likely than one would assume.)

-3rd hypothesis: Is about an exclusion of hypothesis no. 2: An absolutely positive cause has no absolutely negative result and the other way around: An absolutely negative cause has no absolutely positive result.
+3rd hypothesis: Is about an exclusion of the 2nd hypothesis: An absolutely positive cause has no absolutely negative result, and the other way around: An absolutely negative cause has no absolutely positive result.

-To say it in a religious way: There is nothing absolutely negative coming from God, but something relatively negative sometimes (something that feels negative, such as sorrow and illness).
-Also, there is nothing absolutely positive that can come from ‒A, but something relatively positive.
-God is focusing on the +A, while the goal of ‒A is the absolutely negative.
+Expressed in religious terms: There is nothing absolutely negative coming from God but something relatively negative sometimes (something that feels negative, such as sorrow and illness).
+Also, there is nothing absolutely positive that can come from ‒A but something relatively positive.
+God focuses on the +A, while the goal of ‒A is the absolutely negative.

 4th hypothesis: Results of causes may become causes for other results.
 These can occur as circular or systemic causes, or as web or bundle of causes.

-5th hypothesis: first-rate causes are originated from the spiritual area.
+5th hypothesis: First-rate causes originate from the spiritual sphere.

-Although the primacy of a spiritual (or ideational) causation can not be proved, nor the primacy of material causation, there is presently the danger of one-sidedly searching for causes of mental illness in the material-somatic area and, accordingly, of unilaterally treating them (KW Psychotropic drugs).
+Although the primacy of a spiritual (or ideational) causation cannot be proved, nor the primacy of material causation, there is presently the danger of one-sidedly searching for causes of mental illness in the material-somatic sphere and, accordingly, of treating them unilaterally (KW Psychotropic drugs).

 [Since it is known that traumatizations can cause brain and gene changes that can be inherited, some ideas of heredity are also relativized. https://en.wikipedia.org/wiki/Transgenerational_trauma.]

-6th hypothesis: If the principles (axioms) are wrong, then not their derivatives too.
+6th hypothesis: If the principles (axioms) are wrong, then their derivatives too.

 (Further see `Causes of mental disorders´).

 ability of choice.
-Besides that we are more or less dependent.
+Otherwise, we are more or less dependent.
 I

-believe, only God is absolutely free.
-We are only free for the
+believe that only God is absolutely free.
+We are only free in

-I distinguish first-rate, actual freedom and second-rate “freedoms”.
+I distinguish between first-rate, actual freedom and second-rate “freedoms”.

 • The first-rate, actual freedom may be absolute or relative.
 There is only one first-rate, absolute freedom with a lot of first-rate, relative forms of freedom.

-• In contrast to that, there are a lot of second-rate (pseudo-)absolute and relative² “freedoms”.
+• In contrast to that, there are a large number of second-rate (pseudo-)absolute and relative² “freedoms”.
 Those are split into one too free, 'libertarian', one strange and one unfree part.

 Freedom is first-rate if it is connected with responsibility and embedded in love, in God.
 Whenever freedom is isolated from responsibility and love and still put as absolute, it becomes a second-rate, strange Absolute.

-first-rate quasi celestial freedom does also exist, when I can say that I am free, even though I am actually not.
+first-rate quasi celestial freedom also exists, when I can say that I am free, even though I am actually not.
 Put in other words: I also have the freedom of being dependent/ not free.